Concentration rate and consistency of the posterior under monotonicity constraints

 In this section we prove that the posterior distribution is consistent in sup norm.
+Here again, the main difficulty is to construct tests that are adapted to the considered loss.
+More precisely we construct a test $\Phi$ such that

-We prove that, if the posterior distribution is consistent at the points of a sufficiently refined partition of $[0,L]$ then it is consistent for the sup norm.
+To do so we consider a combination of the tests considered in the previous section noting that if the posterior distribution is consistent at the points of a sufficiently refined partition of $[0,L]$ then it is consistent for the sup norm.
 Here again, we will only consider the case $L=1$ without loss of generality.
 We first denote

 Let $C'_0$ be a positive constant such that $||f'_0||_\infty \leq C'_0$ and let $(x_i)_{i}$ be the separation points of a $\epsilon/(8C_0')$ regular partition of $[0,1]$ and $p = \mathrm{Card}\{ (x_i)_i\}$.
 Note that